More about Workshop Research Methodology

-In the 80’s whenever someone used the word workshop, they meant a place where things were made or repaired.
-Today, workshops imply a group format where people learn, perform collective problem-solving, brainstorm, or innovate.
+In the 1980s, the term “workshop” primarily referred to a place where things were made or repaired.
+Today, however, workshops are understood as collaborative group sessions where participants engage in learning, collective problem-solving, brainstorming, or innovation.

 Types of Workshops